 Best series to watch on Netflix right now

-From original series like The Crown and Stranger Things to favourites such as Doctor Who and Sherlock, check out the best TV shows to watch with our Netflix recommendations.
+From original series like The Crown and Bridgerton to favourites such as Doctor Who and Sherlock, check out the best TV shows to watch with our Netflix recommendations.

-While 2021 hasn’t gotten off to the best start, thankfully Netflix is here with a countless number of new TV offerings to get us through another lockdown.
+Ever since the first lockdown began last March, Netflix has been instrumental in providing millions of viewers with all sorts of entertaining distractions – and in 2021 there are still countless new TV offerings on the streaming platform.

-Since Christmas, the internet has exploded with all things Bridgerton – the streamer’s new saucy period drama – which has viewers falling in love with regency-style dresses, the formal dances and of course, the Duke of Hastings.
+The most talked-about show at this moment of time is undoubtedly Bridgerton – the period drama which launched on Christmas Day – while the new season of Karate Kid spin-off Cobra Kai is another series to be enjoying its moment in the spotlight.

-If romantic dramas aren’t your cup of tea, there’s so many titles to explore – from dark comedies like Back to Life and political sitcoms such as The Thick of It, to record-breaking chess miniseries The Queen’s Gambit and crime documentary Unsolved Mysteries.
+And there are so many more titles to explore as well, from dark comedies like Back to Life and political sitcoms such as The Thick of It, to record-breaking chess miniseries The Queen’s Gambit and crime documentary Unsolved Mysteries.

 With so much choice on offer, we’ve narrowed things down for you – here’s our list of the best series available to watch on Netflix right now.